Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 [Website](https://www.bitcoinunlimited.info)  | [Download](https://www.bitcoinunlimited.info/download) | [Setup](../README.md)   |   [Miner](miner.md)  |  [ElectronCash](bu-electrum-integration.md)  |  [UnconfirmedChains](unconfirmedTxChainLimits.md)

-# Using Nexa for Mining
+# Using Pyrrha for Mining

-Nexa has an ASIC resistant mining algorithm and has specific features to facilitate CPU mining.
+Pyrrha has an ASIC resistant mining algorithm and has specific features to facilitate CPU mining.

 ## ***getminingcandidate*** and ***submitminingsolution***

 *efficient protocol to access block candidates and submit block solutions*

-Nexa provides 2 mining RPC functions that can be used instead of the traditional "getblocktemplate" and "submitblock".
+Pyrrha provides 2 mining RPC functions that can be used instead of the traditional "getblocktemplate" and "submitblock".
 These RPCs do not pass the entire block to mining pools.
 Instead, the candidate block header, proposed coinbase transaction, and coinbase merkle proof are passed.
 This is the approximately the same data that is passed to hashing hardware via the Stratum protocol, so if you are familiar with Stratum, you are familiar with how this is possible.

 A mining pool uses ***getminingcandidate*** to receive the previously described block information and a tracking identifier.
 It then may modify or completely replace the coinbase transaction and many block header fields, to create different candidates for hashing hardware.
 It then forwards these candidates to the hashing hardware via Stratum.
 When a solution is found, the mining pool can submit the solution back to nexad via ***submitminingsolution***.